mahaveernagar48/Predict-The-CO2-Emission-Using-Regression/README.md

 **Cylinders vs CO2 Emission**
 5. Multiple Linear Regression is used to determine the affect of all the features together on CO2 emission.
 6. SKLEARN linear_model is used to train, test and predict the outcome.
-7. Model Evaluation Techniques: MAE(Mean Absolute Error), RSS(Residual Sum Sqaures), R Score(Regression Score)
+7. Model Evaluation Techniques: MAE(Mean Absolute Error), RSS(Residual Sum Sqaures), R Score(Regression Score).